LearnDifferent/my-notes/JVM调优.md

 >
 > Light blue: Old Regions
 >
-> light blue with "H": Old Regions for Humongous Object
+> light blue with "H": Humongous Regions

 **A region is the unit of memory allocation and memory reclamation** :